ue22-p23/web-chatbot/README.md

 - and a "messages" area (empty on startup) where you are expected to keep track of the conversation (both prompts and answers)

+## the server

+in order to serve your needs, we have setup a ***ollama*** instance that serves various LLM models
+the URL to use to reach this service is defined in the `chatbot.js` file
+**NOTE** that this service does not have a large pool of computing resources..

+### several models

+the beauty of *ollama* is that several models are made available through the same API; this means you are going to be in a position to compare the performance of several popular LLMs by just changing the value for the `model` field above; here are the available options for that field (see also the full list at <https://ollama.com/library>)

+- `llama2` wich is a bit dumb, but can be helpful during development as it may answer faster and use fewer resources
+- `mistral`: is a.k.a. mistral-7B because it has 7 billion parameters

 ## hints

-- we have setup a ***ollama*** instance that serves various LLM models
-  NOTE that this service does not have a large pool of computing resources..
-- the URL you need to use to join this service is defined `chatbot.js`
-- for example, here's an example taken from the ollama documentation, adapted to our setup
+- here's an example taken from the ollama documentation, adapted to our setup

   ```console
   # if you have curl installed, you can use this as-is in the terminal